ietf-rats-wg/eat/draft-ietf-rats-eat.md

 There are no default values or meanings assigned to absent claims other than they are not reported.
-The reason for a claim's absence may the implementation not supporting the claim, inability to determine its value, or a preference to report in a different way such as proprietary claim.
+The reason for a claim's absence may be the implementation not supporting the claim, an inability to determine its value, or a preference to report in a different way such as a proprietary claim.

 CDDL along with text descriptions is used to define the information model.
 Each claim is defined as a CDDL group (the group is a general